ubuntu/adsys/docs/explanation/certificates.md

 ## Policy implementation

-With the exception of policy parsing, ADSys leverages the Samba implementation of certificate auto-enrollment.
+With the exception of policy parsing, ADSys leverages the Samba implementation of certificate auto-enrolment.
 As this feature is only available in newer versions of Samba, we have taken the liberty of vendoring the required Samba files to allow this policy to work on Ubuntu versions that ship an older Samba version.
 These files are shipped in `/usr/share/adsys/python/vendor_samba`.

 To ensure idempotency when applying the policy, we set up a Samba [TDB cache file](https://wiki.samba.org/index.php/TDB) at `/var/lib/adsys/samba/cert_gpo_state_$(hostname).tdb` which contains various information pertaining to the enrolled certificate(s).